-There are many reasons why so many applications are denied.
-The Social Security Administration might not have certain important medical records.
-The denial might be based on a simple error in the application.
-In some cases, applying too soon, or even too late, can be an issue.
+There are many reasons why the Social Security Administration would deny a claim.
+For example, The Administration might not have obtained the correct medical records, or perhaps the denial was based upon a simple error made on the application.
+In some cases, applying at the incorrect time may be a reason for denial.
 The good news is that many of these issues can be fixed in the appeal process.

-If you have already received a decision on your Request for Reconsideration and were denied, again, do not give up.
-Unfortunately, even less applicants are successful at the Request for Reconsideration stage.
-It is the next stage – the hearing stage – where the highest percentage of applicants are successful.
+But what if you receive a denial on your Request for Reconsideration?
+Unfortunately, even fewer applicants are successful throughout the Request for Reconsideration stage.
+It is during the Hearing where the highest percent of applicants find success.

-The Social Security disability process, including the Request for Reconsideration and hearing stages, can be stressful, confusing, and overwhelming at times.
+The Social Security disability process can be stressful, confusing, and overwhelming at times.
 An attorney who has experience handling Social Security disability claims will work to help and guide you through the process.
 If you have questions about the application or appeal process and/or have recently received a denial letter on your claim, contact us.